Are you suffering from digestive problems but not getting answers?

 The standard treatment is immune-suppressing drugs and surgery though there is a lot of nutritional, herbal and dietary changes that can be made to improve this condition.

-Faecal transplants have also been shown to be very effective at treating IBD, which shows that is it connected to the health of the gut bacteria.
+Faecal transplants have also been shown to be helpful with treating IBD, which shows that is it connected to the health of the gut bacteria.
+Now there is an option in the U.S for oral FMT treatments with Thaenabiotic

 A healthy digestion is a key to good health so it is important to address any digestive issues, and the first step is identifying the cause.